sammyf/beezlechat/README.md

 `pip install -r requirements.txt`

-Copy `system_config.yaml.dist` and searxing_config.yaml.dist to `system_config.yaml` and `searxing_config.yaml` and edit them to reflect your configuration
+Copy `system_config.yaml.dist` and `searxing_config.yaml.dist` to `system_config.yaml` and `searxing_config.yaml` and edit them to reflect your configuration

-Create a symlink to your models directory if you're using tabby or another API server.
+* Create a symlink to your models directory if you're using tabby or another API server.
 If you haven't got any models yet there is a handy `download_models.py` script to ... well download models

 next execute `./start.sh` and open your browser to the host and port you set in `system_config.yaml` (http://127.0.0.1:9090 by default)

+Optional :

+* create a model_config file for the model you want to use if there is not one yet.
+The file should be named after the directory the model is in.
+Check the existing files for details
+* modify the initial persona to load in system_config.yaml and modify the model to use in the personas/YOU-PERSONA.yaml

 ### hidden features :
 not really hidden (just check the Searxing.py file for details.
 It implements actually more than just calling Searx): ask the LLM nicely to